love915sss/js-nbed64-base64/README.en.md

 2. Nbed64 is a set of [multilingual]+[cross-platform] encryption and decryption libraries, Nbed64 is now open source in the following languages: GO, C #, C/C++, Java, Python, JavaScript, PHP, E, And other upcoming programming language versions.This means that, In all major programming languages, Any data encrypted and decrypted using Nbed64,  Data can be exchanged without obstacles.
 For developers in different languages, Nbed64 function name, Parameter name, Encryption results, They are consistent and unified. let put it another way: Using Nbed64, No matter what language the front-end and back-end developers use, The understanding of the results is unified, There are no differences, No barriers, Data interaction is unified.

 3. Nbed64 is the abbreviation of Network Bridge Encrypt Decrypt Base64, It is a set of universal, open source, cross-language, cross-platform excellent encryption solution library.
 The origin of this set of algorithms, It was first designed by the CEO of China Network Bridge Network Technology in 2014, There was only one version of C++, Subsequently, it continued to expand and iterate in its company's production environment, It has developed into many language versions today.
-Therefore, 'nb' refers to the name of the Network Bridge company,  'ed' refers to encryption and decryption, '64' means that the algorithm is based on the Base64 encoding framework.  be careful, Please don't mistake 'nbed' for 'asymmetrical...', Please do not consider 'nbed' as' asymmetric... ' Encryption algorithm, This understanding is wrong!
-It is emphasized here that,  And the upgraded symmetric encryption scheme, People like to call it: Dynamic encryption scheme!
+Therefore, 'nb' refers to the name of the Network Bridge company,  'ed' refers to encryption and decryption, '64' means that the algorithm is based on the Base64 encoding framework. be careful, Please do not mistake "nbed" for "asymmetric..." encryption algorithm, This understanding is wrong!
+Nbed64 is a symmetric encryption scheme, And the upgraded symmetric encryption scheme, People like to call it: Dynamic encryption scheme!

 4. Nbed64 encodes character sets by internal algorithms, For example: UTF-8, UTF-16, GBK, etc. It does not depend on the API of the running platform, It does not depend on the API of the running environment.
 This means: The results of running on different platforms such as Windows, Linux, Unix, Mac, Android and Ios are consistent, safe, stable.
 When you use cross-platform language development, Don't care about the differences between different system platforms, There is no need to care about various coding related API.
 You can use it out of the box, The coding problem has nothing to do with you.